longturn/freeciv21/docs/Contributing/msys2.rst

 ===================

 Visit https://github.com/jwrober/freeciv-msys2 to get a set of scripts and instructions to quickly build an environment.
-The scripts create an x86_64 environment.
+The scripts create an x86_64 development environment.

 Build